Consumer Claims TAS

 The ACL also includes specific protections.
 These relate to false or misleading representations (examples include; advertising that products do something they cannot do, stating that a product is endorsed by someone who does not endorse the products or saying that they are new when they are second hand), unsolicited sales, pyramid schemes and incorrect or misleading pricing.

-Established under section 11 of the Consumer Affairs Act 1988, the OCAT provides consumer information (but not legal advice) and has power to investigate consumer complaints.
+Established under section 11 of the Consumer Affairs Act 1988, the Office of Consumer Affairs and Fair Trading (OCAT) provides consumer information (but not legal advice) and has power to investigate consumer complaints.
 OCAT also investigates issues of misrepresentation, inaccurate statements, odometer readings, issues of merchantable quality and false or misleading advertising in relation to the sale of motor vehicles arising out of the Motor Vehicle Traders Act 2011.

 Like similar bodies in other states, it gives priority to matters which are serious, continuing, widespread (or industry wide) and/or affects a number of consumers.
 It is important to note that OCAT does not act on behalf of consumers (or traders) and you must seek your own legal representation in relation to such matters.
 The first step in resolving any consumer claim should be to speak with the trader directly.
 Before other enforcement steps are taken or a matter is referred to OCAT there is an expectation that this has occurred.
 This may be an informal approach, and if this is unsuccessful, a letter of demand can be sent, usually with the assistance of a lawyer, to the trader in question.